 The $125 million dream

-A few days before CitizenCon, a Spanish fan named Carlos "Lannar" Garrido delivered on the Star Citizen subreddit.
+A few days before CitizenCon, a Spanish fan named Carlos "Lannar" Garrido delivered a manifesto on the Star Citizen subreddit.
 This followed an interview with Chris Roberts on a website called Gear Patrol, where he said his only worry was losing the support of the community.
-Lannar explained at length exactly why that was never going to happen in a twice-gilded post called "."
+Lannar explained at length exactly why that was never going to happen in a twice-gilded post called "Letter to the Chairman."

 "We are aware of the difficulties, and no one would be as naive as to think the road is exempt of problems.
 We believe in you and your team.
 We know you to be honest.
 We have seen your dedication to the game, don't think we don't notice the amount of hours you pour into the game each day," he wrote.
 "We are here for the feelings, for the amazing community and for being part of one of the milestones of the videogame industry history.
 And we get to play a game too.
 We are here as long time as you are.
 No naysayer is capable of changing that, because your work and your team's speaks loudly."